-Teaching methodologies used in this course are specifically designed to maximize learning in a guided, graduate-level, online distance-learning model.
+Teaching methodologies used in this course are specifically designed to maximize learning in a graduate-level, online distance-learning model.
 Each course facilitator is trained and/or experienced in facilitating graduate-level online courses as well as the specific content and skills of this course.

-1. Online methodologies include instructor/expert presentations, directed skill practice, asynchronous class and group discussions using threaded discussion questions, peer evaluation, self-evaluation, portfolio development, and the synthesis of new
+1. Online methodologies include instructor/expert presentations, directed skill practice, Forum and Assessment completion, as well as the synthesis of new knowledge and skills in designing educational applications.

-- knowledge and skills in designing grade-specific lesson plans or other educational applications of knowledge and skills. - 2.
-The course is taught in a supportive learning environment with teacher-participant interaction and feedback.
-Class participants interact with other professionals via the Forum area by replying to existing posts as well as creating new threads on topics of their choice. - 3.
+- 2. The course is taught in a supportive learning environment with teacher-participant interaction and feedback. - 3.
 Content focuses on the presentation of advanced concepts linked to instructional strategies which accommodate learning needs of a diverse student population. - 4.
-Course content, activities, and assignments are organized into "milestones" that participants complete during the span of the course.
+Course content, activities, and assignments are organized into Milestones that participants complete during the 12-week span of the course.
 Course content is intended to cover material equal to 45 seat hours of instructional time. - 5.
 Class participants actively construct their own learning and make it personally relevant by acquiring and applying course knowledge/skills to their own teaching situation.